shakfu/py-js/README.md

 - [ ] convert `py_coll_tester` into bpatcher that can be fed by `py_repl`
 - [ ] shift type conversion to python (cython) api calls which should be easier than doing it in c
 - [ ] add set/get for attributes as appropriate to trigger actions or methods calls after changes
-- [ ] enhance `py_anything` method to eval if identifier exists in ns and is not callable
+- [ ] enhance `py_anything` method to eval if identifier is not a callable yet exists in ns
 - [ ] Add file location feature (try pkg/examples/scripts then absolute paths)
       ```c
       PyObject *sysPath = PySys_GetObject((char*)"path");